Can you believe I’ve written 100 posts since I started this blog over a year ago?

 The following day, my mother insisted I call the lab to see if the test I took the day prior came back.

 Oh, did I mention?
-We called the doctor and they said to come in and take a pregnancy test before my primary physician would refer me to an OBGYN.
+We called the doctor on Pregnancy Test Day, and they said I had to come in and take a pregnancy test there before my primary physician would refer me to an OBGYN.

 So I called my physician’s office and guess what?